-Pregnancy here and now brings with it the perils of information overload, fear mongering, and social media drama.
-Often, people feel obligated to warn you about.....well, everything and anything on the ever-growing risk of pregnancy dangers.
+Pregnancy here and now brings: information overload, fear mongering, and social media drama.
+Often, people feel obligated to warn you about.....well, everything and anything on the ever-growing list of pregnancy dangers.

 But, their efforts often ADD to prenatal stress!
 Ongoing stress becomes a problem in pregnancy as it boosts the cortisol levels your growing baby gets.
 But, there are so many things you can do to help your body relax.